 At its core, therapy with me is existential and acknowledges your personal responsibility for your life - your actions, your feelings, your thoughts, your relationships.
 It respects your freedom: your agency in the world that actually makes you responsible.
 It recognizes that you are truly in this alone, and that none of us gets out of this alive.
 And it honours and explores and helps to seek out your meaning and purpose in life.

 “… the basic problem of life, not only of therapy, is: How to make life livable for a being whose dominant characteristic is the awareness of himself as a unique individual on the one hand, of his mortality on the other.
 The first gives a feeling of overwhelming importance as the very centre of the world, the other a feeling frustration and vanity, being less than a grain of sand in the universe..In Gestalt Therapy, with its emphasis on immediate awareness and involvement, we have a method for developing the necessary support functions for a self-continuing creative adjustment which is the only way of coping with the experience of dying, and therefore, of living.”
 Laura Perls, Living at the Boundary 2004

 In therapy, whenever we talk or play, mediate or dance, laugh or cry, we’ll do it in the here and now.
 This reciprocity in attuned relationship can be a transformative experience, and provides the moment to sense self and other, to see what is going on, to understand our patterns of behaviour, to know ourselves and so to grasp our potential for change.

 How often you come depends in part on your willingness and ability to handle the work.
 Most people come once a week, and we can discuss what happens with more and less frequent meetings.

-SKYPE is available for individual therapy.
+secure virtual sessions is available for individual therapy.